grafana/loki/docs/sources/configure/_index.md

 # metadata request that falls in this window is split using
 # `split_recent_metadata_queries_by_interval`.
 The value 0 disables using a
 # different split interval for recent metadata queries.
+#
+# This is added to improve cacheability of recent metadata queries.
+Query split
+# interval also determines the interval used in cache key.
+The default split
+# interval of 24h is useful for caching long queries, each cache key holding 1
+# day's results.
+But metadata queries are often shorter than 24h, to cache them
+# effectively we need a smaller split interval. `recent_metadata_query_window`
+# along with `split_recent_metadata_queries_by_interval` help configure a
+# shorter split interval for recent metadata queries.
 # CLI flag: -experimental.querier.recent-metadata-query-window
 [recent_metadata_query_window: <duration> | default = 0s]